graphlab-fr/cosma/docs/user-manual.md

 Right side panel (Record)
 : Displays the records with a list of outgoing links (Links) and incoming links (Backlinks).

+The panels can be hidden or shown by clicking on toggle buttons (respectively at the top left and top right of the cosmoscope).

 ## Graph

 The central area of the cosmoscope is an interactive graph of labelled nodes.
 Each node corresponds to a record; the label corresponds to the title of the record.
 The links correspond to the links established between the records via their identifiers.

 Hovering over a node temporarily highlights it and its connections.
 Clicking on a node highlights it and its connections and opens the corresponding record.
+It also centers the graph view on that node.
+Press `C` to manually center on the selected node.

 You can zoom in and out of the graph freely with a mouse or touchpad, by double-clicking on the graph background or with the dedicated buttons at the bottom left.
-Press `C` to zoom in on a selected node (whose record is open).
 The Reset button (shortcut: `R`) resets the zoom.

 Nodes are organised in space by a force simulation algorithm.
 A coloured bar at the top of the Menu indicates the state of the drawing process (active or finished).
 Click on this bar (shortcut: `Space`) to start an additional simulation cycle.
 This does not reset the graph but re-runs the algorithm on the existing graph, improving its layout.